maidsafe/rfcs/proposed/0028-launcher-low-level-api/0028-launcher-low-level-api.md

 In the case of the versioned Structured Data, the `SD-Version` will be a base64 string representing the version id.
 For the Unversioned Structured Data the `SD-Version` will be a u64 number which will refer to the [version field in the Structured Data](https://github.com/maidsafe/rfcs/blob/master/implemented/0000-Unified-structured-data/0000-Unified-structured-data.md#structureddata)

+The response header will also have a `Owner` field, which will hold the owners public key as a base64 string.

 ##### Request

 ###### End point